-Attached Myself with a Few Established Organizations
+Attached Me with a Few Established Organizations

 I realized, as a solo entrepreneur it would be almost impossible to increase my sphere of influence all by myself.
 My active involvement with the Coach Federation WA Chapter has been very vital.
 I also looked for other opportunities.
-With the help of my network I reached out to a few local organizations, got a handful of rejections, kept on trying until I had some success.
+With the help of my network, I reached out to a few local organizations, got a handful of rejections, kept on trying until I had some success.
 Bellevue College and Executive Development Institute are two of the big names I have been happily working with.
 These involvements broadened my network significantly.

-I have got quite a few amazing friends, colleagues and mentors without their support I wouldn’t be here today.
+I have got quite a few amazing friends, colleagues, and mentors without their support I wouldn’t be here today.
 Linked in founder mentioned “Opportunities are attached with people” I totally believe in that.

-Established myself as a Speaker/Facilitator
+Established me as a Speaker/Facilitator

 A borderline introvert like me never really was excited about public speaking.
 But I was getting questions on how I would let others know about my work (aka marketing).
 When I finally accepted the fact that I do need to do public speaking, I started with the Toastmasters clubs.
-I delivered total two speeches by working extra hard to make those of high quality.
+I delivered a total two speeches by working extra hard to make those of high quality.
 I did some volunteering in their board for one year.
 While 10 speeches were needed to complete the first step, I soon got impatient with the process.
-Instead I hired a personal coach for a customized training.
+Instead, I hired a personal coach for a customized training.
 With some practice via webinars I finally delivered my first public seminar in front of Microsoft Asian Communities.
-To my surprise I felt totally “fish in water”.
+To my surprise, I felt totally “fish in water”.
 It was not just my preparation, it was the audience I was genuinely able to relate and connect.
 I eventually delivered my workshops at some other big companies in the Seattle area.